-Each year, the Lifesaving Society – Manitoba Branch acknowledges significant acts of bravery that exemplify the spirit of the Lifesaving Society.
+The Lifesaving Society – Manitoba Branch’s annual Rescue & Honour Awards Ceremony acknowledges individuals who demonstrated significant acts of bravery that exemplify the spirit of the Lifesaving Society.

-Do you know someone who has provided first aid or assisted someone in trouble in, on and around the water?
-Have you or a family member been saved from drowning and you feel the person who did so deserves recognition?
-If so, nominate them for a Lifesaving Society rescue award today!
+We need your help to recognize these deserving individuals: Do you know someone who has provided first aid or assisted someone in trouble in, on and around the water?
+Have you or a family member been saved from drowning and you feel the rescuer deserves recognition?
+Nominate them for an award.

-- The National Lifeguard “ALERT” Recognition Certificate.
-The Lifesaving Society will recognize seven individuals, who while actively working as lifeguards at aquatic facilities responded to emergency incidents and conducted rescues or resuscitations, which saved lives and minimized personal injury.
+Finally, the Branch presents the National Lifeguard “ALERT” Recognition Certificate to National Lifeguards who, while actively working as lifeguards at aquatic facilities, responded to emergency incidents and conducted rescues or resuscitations, which saved lives and minimized personal injury.